QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/_knowledge/index.md

 <div class="row row-cols-md-2"><div>

-If you need to manually calculate an euclidean division with big numbers, then you may want to use the prime Factorization shortcut.
+If you need to manually calculate a Euclidean division with big numbers, then you may want to use the prime Factorization shortcut.

 #### Prime Factorization (`Décomposition en produit de facteurs premiers`)